(55) 445 521 455

 This documentary, Obsessed With Vertigo focuses on the making of and restoration of Alfred Hitchcock’s masterpiece.
 Those close to the film, reveal the filmmaking story that led to the finished film and the reasons why Vertigo still endures.

-Jane Campion at the BFI
+Lanthimos at the BFI